Burning Man Supplies

 - Coleman collapsible 5 gallon water containers, $4 each at ??.
 15 gallons

-note in 2005 that 1 sprung a leak after 2 years (and very little use)
+DEHYDRATION.
+I note that in 2005 1 of my collapsable water containers sprung a leak after 2 years and very little use :-(.

 Food I packed and liked: